 This page is based on a database of municipal broadband services maintained by ConnectCalifornia.com.
 This page updates automatically as we update the database on a monthly basis.
-The last modification was made in 2021 of 2021.
+The last modification was made in 2021 April.
 This page includes networks which are under construction but have not yet launched service outside closed testing locations.

 Frequently Asked Questions

 There are 332 municipal broadband networks in the US as of 2020, with 17 of those networks located in the state of California.
 Only six California municipal broadband providers offer residential service, and only two of those are municipal co-ops.
 Beverly Hills will launch a new FTTH network in 2021, bringing the total count up to 18 in California.
 Stockton had a publicly announced network in planning phase as of 2019, but the company managing funding went bankrupt and as of 2021 the effort seems to be canceled.